CaptainCrowbar/prion-lib/rs-core/rational.md

 Life cycle functions.
 The first constructor sets the number to zero; the second sets it to an integer; the third to the ratio of two integers. `T2` and `T3` must be implicitly convertible to `T`.
-The constructors from a string can read an integer or rational number in simple or mixed form, with whitespace between any of the elements.

-The string constructors will throw `std::invalid_argument` if the string does not contain a valid value; any constructor that can take a numerator and denominator will throw `std::domain_error` if the denominator is zero.
+The constructor that takes a numerator and denominator will throw `std::domain_error` if the denominator is zero.

 * `explicit Rational::`**`operator bool`**`() const noexcept`
 * `bool Rational::`**`operator!`**`() const noexcept`